 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Use multiple methods of communication to families such as weekly News You Choose (topics include: literacy, math, social/emotional, critical thinking skills, and upcoming events), Twitter, Friday Folders, grade level communication (i.e. newsletters), and the Garfield ES website.
+- Use multiple methods of communication to families such as weekly News You Choose (topics include literacy, math, social/emotional, critical thinking skills, and upcoming events), Twitter, Friday Folders, consistent grade level communication (i.e., newsletters), and the Garfield ES website.

-- Encourage all caregivers to attend a variety of parent information sessions (Back to School Fair, Parent Coffees/sessions, PTA meetings, evening events, Family Morning Meetings) to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.
+- Encourage all caregivers to attend a variety of parent information sessions (Back to School Fair, Parent Coffees/sessions, PTA meetings, evening events) to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.

-- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as Early Family Conferences, monthly coffees, PTA meetings, midyear conferences, and Family Morning Meetings.
+- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as Early Family Conferences, monthly/quarterly coffees, PTA meetings, midyear conferences, and Family morning meetings.

 - Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning through the monthly Learning Tips, and by dedicating a portion of each PTA meeting and monthly coffees to discuss school goals and highlight current schoolwide events and successes.